 Bonus points for the fact that they are far easier to eat than traditional hard taco shells.
-Although, I rarely make things as easy as possible for myself by completely overfilling each one.
-In my opinion, that’s the only way to eat anything of the taco/burrito/wrap/sandwich variety!
+Although, I rarely make things as easy as possible for myself because I add waaay too much filling to each one.
+But in my opinion, that’s the only way to eat anything of the taco/burrito/wrap/sandwich variety!

 - If you can only find jackfruit in brine/salted water, simply leave out the soy sauce when you cook it.

-- Serve with any veggies and/or fresh greens of your choice – the more, the better!
+- Serve these vegan lettuce wraps with any veggies and/or fresh greens of your choice – the more, the better!

 - Quinoa is a good alternative if you want to change up the brown rice.